madhukar-git/system-design-primer/README.md

 The user is not blocked and the job is processed in the background.
 During this time, the client might optionally do a small amount of processing to make it seem like the task has completed.
 For example, if posting a tweet, the tweet could be instantly posted to your timeline, but it could take some time before your tweet is actually delivered to all of your followers.

-**[Redis](https://redis.io/)** is useful as a simple message broker but messages can be lost.
+**[Redis- ext ](https://redis.io/)** is useful as a simple message broker but messages can be lost.

-**[RabbitMQ](https://www.rabbitmq.com/)** is popular but requires you to adapt to the 'AMQP' protocol and manage your own nodes.
+**[RabbitMQ- ext ](https://www.rabbitmq.com/)** is popular but requires you to adapt to the 'AMQP' protocol and manage your own nodes.

-**[Amazon SQS](https://aws.amazon.com/sqs/)** is hosted but can have high latency and has the possibility of messages being delivered twice.
+**[Amazon SQS- ext ](https://aws.amazon.com/sqs/)** is hosted but can have high latency and has the possibility of messages being delivered twice.

 ### Task queues

 Tasks queues receive tasks and their related data, runs them, then delivers their results.
 They can support scheduling and can be used to run computationally-intensive jobs in the background.

-**[Celery](https://docs.celeryproject.org/en/stable/)** has support for scheduling and primarily has python support.
+**[Celery- ext ](https://docs.celeryproject.org/en/stable/)** has support for scheduling and primarily has python support.

 ### Back pressure

 If queues start to grow significantly, the queue size can become larger than memory, resulting in cache misses, disk reads, and even slower performance.
-[Back pressure](http://mechanical-sympathy.blogspot.com/2012/05/apply-back-pressure-when-overloaded.html) can help by limiting the queue size, thereby maintaining a high throughput rate and good response times for jobs already in the queue.
+[Back pressure- ext ](http://mechanical-sympathy.blogspot.com/2012/05/apply-back-pressure-when-overloaded.html) can help by limiting the queue size, thereby maintaining a high throughput rate and good response times for jobs already in the queue.
 Once the queue fills up, clients get a server busy or HTTP 503 status code to try again later.
-Clients can retry the request at a later time, perhaps with [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff).
+Clients can retry the request at a later time, perhaps with [exponential backoff- ext ](https://en.wikipedia.org/wiki/Exponential_backoff).

 ### Disadvantage(s): asynchronism